Sam-Guliker/minor-vangogh/README.md

 4. Go to [http://localhost:3000/](http://localhost:3000/)

 # Concept
-__assignment description__: Develop an interface that allows visitors to the museum to visit  (with multimedia tour) by choosing different themes and presenting the Results
+__Assignment description__: Develop an interface that allows visitors to the museum to visit  (with multimedia tour) by choosing different themes and presenting the Results

-__concept__: By swiping on the on the interface the user can make decisions to create his/her own tour.
+__Concept__: By swiping on the on the interface the user can make decisions to create his/her own tour.
 The decisions are based on the theme's within the museum.

 # Features
+- User can make his/her own decisions.
+- Offline availabiliy

 # Stakeholders